Pakistan Armed Forces: Army

 After the partitioning of British India in 1947, the Pakistan Army was formed by Indian Muslim officers serving in the British Indian Army.
 The largest branch of the nation's military, it is a professional, volunteer fighting force, with about 560,000 active personnel and 550,000 reserves (though estimates vary widely).
 Although, the Constitution provides a basis for the service draft, conscription has never been imposed in Pakistan.
 A single command structure known as General Headquarters (GHQ) is based at Rawalpindi Cantt, adjacent to the Joint staff HQ.
 The army is commanded by the Chief of Army Staff (COAS), by statute a four-star army general, appointed by the president with the consultation and confirmation of the prime minister.
 As of 2022, General Asim Munir was the chief of army staff.
-Army General Sahir Shamshad Mirza is the current Chairman Joint Chiefs of Staff Committee.
+Army General Sahir Shamshad Mirza is the current chairman of the Joint Chiefs of Staff Committee.
 The army has a wide range of corporate (e.g.: Fauji Foundation), commercial (e.g.: Askari Bank), and political interests, and on many occasions has seized control of the civilian government to restore order in the country.

 The Army Aviation Corps reportedly operates about 250 aircraft, including approximately 40 AH-1 Cobra combat helicopters.
 The Army Strategic Forces Command operates a wide range of missile systems in its arsenal.
 In spite of the Pressler amendment enforced in the 1990s, the army has been focused on development of land-based weapon systems and production of military hardware.
 Domestic innovation resulted in the successful development of G3A3 rifles, Anza missile systems, and Al-Zarrar and Al-Khalid main battle tanks (MBTs).

 Since 1947, the army has waged three wars with neighbouring India, and several border skirmishes with Afghanistan.
 Due to Pakistan's diverse geography, the army has extensive combat experience in a variety of terrains.
 The army has maintained a strong presence in the Arab world during the Arab–Israeli Wars, aided the Coalition Forces in the first Gulf War, and played a major role in combat in the Bosnian War as well as rescuing trapped American soldiers in Mogadishu, Somalia in 1993.
 Recently, major joint-operations undertaken by the army include Operation Black Thunderstorm and Operation Rah-e-Nijat, against armed insurgents within Pakistan.
 The army has also been an active participant in UN peacekeeping missions.